-5. Sustainable development report based on the SDGs 561 This category of reports is similar to the sustainable development policy reports described above.
-562 although they use the SDGs as a reporting framework for reporting instead of local policies.
-These reports seek to assess how well the reporting entity is doing in terms of achieving the goals that it 563 564 assigned itself.
-565 This category of reports, although not homogenous, has grown significantly over the years.
-As part of 566 this study, 71 reports relating to sustainability issued by PSOs were identified, and 43 (61%) mentioned the SDGs.
-This was slightly lower among PSO's GRI reports (57% or 25 reports out of 44 567 568 GRI reports).
-569 Countries are responsible for monitoring their progress toward the SDGs, and while reporting 570 methods vary, they must comply with the UN's Fundamental Principles of official statistics [33].
-The 571 UN Statistics Commission adopted the System of Environmental-Economic Accounts (SEEA), and in 572 Europe, the Conference of European Statisticians (CES) agreed on Recommendations for National 573 Sustainable Development Indicators (CES Recommendations).
-These types of reporting by national 574 states are often referred to as 'sustainability reporting', which presents some similarities with GRI's vision of sustainability reporting but goes further in scope.
-For example, a 2014 study from the Dutch 575 576 Planning Bureau [34] compared the CES Recommendations with the GRI G4 Standards in an attempt 577 to identify convergence and divergences of sustainability reporting between the public and private 578 sectors.
-579 Similarly, PSOs are ramping up their reporting on the SDGs, and in many cases, they do so as part of 580 their GRI reporting.
-GRI has issued multiple guidance materials in this domain, including three guides 581 and one linkage document with support from the Swedish International Development Agency (SIDA) 582 [35], [36], [37], [38].
-A GRI Academy course, part of the certification program titled 'Integrating the SDGs into sustainability reporting', offers a service to review the alignment of GRI's content index with 583 584 the SDGs (SDG mapping add-on).
-This guidance is focused on corporate reporting, and it would be useful to assess whether they address the needs of PSOs in this domain.
-585 586 In parallel, reporting following the SDGs has developed globally.
-At the local level, cities and local 587 authorities have progressively started to publish Voluntary Local Reviews (VLRs).
-In these reports, 588 cities select a subset of SDGs and usually report on the policies they implement in this area.
-They 589 also monitor the situation (which can be deemed to fall into the scope of both contextual information 590 and impact reporting).
-VLRs have gained much traction over the years, alongside the development of 591 reporting guidance documents and the networking of reporting cities to share their experiences.
-The 592 UN does not coordinate the creation of VLRs but encourages them, and its department of Economic 593 and Social Affairs centralizes VLRs known to them into a public database on its website [39].
-There 594 are currently 171 VLRs in this database.
-595 We found that some local authorities that previously reported with GRI now report with VLR-SDGs 596 (see, for example, the cities of Melbourne [40] and Stirling [41] in Australia), but also found one example of a local authority reporting both with VLR-SDGs and GRI, namely the province of Córdoba in Argentina [42], [43].

-6. Sustainability/Triple bottom line report

-This type of reporting enables simultaneous assessment of the organization's impact on the environment, economy, and people at the operational level while incorporating elements of impact through policies.
+5. Sustainable development report based on the SDGs 539 540 This category of reports is similar to the sustainable development policy reports described above.
+541 although they use the SDGs as a reporting framework for reporting instead of local policies.
+These reports seek to assess how well the reporting entity is doing in terms of achieving the goals that it 542 543 assigned itself.
+544 This category of reports, although not homogenous, has grown significantly over the years.
+As part of 545 this study, 71 reports relating to sustainability issued by PSOs were identified, and 43 (61%) mentioned the SDGs.
+This was slightly lower among PSO's GRI reports (57% or 25 reports out of 44 546 547 GRI reports).
+548 Countries are responsible for monitoring their progress toward the SDGs, and while reporting 549 methods vary, they must comply with the UN's Fundamental Principles of official statistics [33].
+The 550 UN Statistics Commission adopted the System of Environmental-Economic Accounts (SEEA), and in 551 Europe, the Conference of European Statisticians (CES) agreed on Recommendations for National 552 Sustainable Development Indicators (CES Recommendations).
+These types of reporting by national 553 states are often referred to as 'sustainability reporting', which presents some similarities with GRI's vision of sustainability reporting but goes further in scope.
+For example, a 2014 study from the Dutch 554 555 Planning Bureau [34] compared the CES Recommendations with the GRI G4 Standards in an attempt 556 to identify convergence and divergences of sustainability reporting between the public and private 557 sectors.
+Similarly, PSOs are ramping up their reporting on the SDGs, and in many cases, they do so as part of 558 559 their GRI reporting.
+GRI has issued multiple guidance materials in this domain, including three guides 560 and one linkage document with support from the Swedish International Development Agency (SIDA) 561 [35], [36], [37], [38].
+In parallel, reporting following the SDGs has developed globally.
+At the local level, cities and local 562 authorities have progressively started to publish Voluntary Local Reviews (VLRs).
+In these reports, 563 564 cities select a subset of SDGs and usually report on the policies they implement in this area and 565 monitor the situation (which can be deemed to fall into the scope of both contextual information and impact reporting).
+There are currently 171 VLRs in a public database hosted by UNDESA [39].
+566 We found that some local authorities that previously reported with GRI now report with VLR-SDGs 567 568 (see, for example, the cities of Melbourne [40] and Stirling [41] in Australia), but also found one example of a local authority reporting both with VLR-SDGs and GRI, namely the province of Córdoba 569 570 in Argentina [42], [43].
+6. Sustainability/Triple bottom line report 571 572 This type of reporting enables simultaneous assessment of the organization's impact on the environment, economy, and people at the operational level while incorporating elements of impact through policies.
 It links operational performance to the agency's vision and strategy [44].
 Since 2004, the number of such reports has increased, particularly with the publication of the GRI 2005 public sector supplement.
 We found multiple references to this supplement in the literature, although it is no longer effective as a GRI Standard (see the section on GRI guidelines for the public sector).